nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/dialog-connector-simulator/README.md

 #### Step 1.
 Start of Conversation
 1. The Dialog Connector will start up as a **gRPC Server Application** (`run GrpcServer.java`).
 2. The Webex CC Virtual Agent (VA) Client Application will start up as a **gRPC Client**(`run ConnectorClientVA.java`) and open a secure gRPC connection with the Server Application.
-3. When a caller calls, the Client Application signals to the Dialog Connector to start the conversation by creating a new conversation (`conversation_id`) and sending a `StreamingAnalyzeContentRequest` to the Server Application with `EventType: CALL_START`.
+3. When a caller calls, the Client Application signals to the Dialog Connector to start the conversation by creating a new conversation (`conversation_id`) and sending a `VoiceVARequest` to the Server Application with `EventType: SESSION_START`.
 The `conversation_id` is used for the entire conversation between the Caller (Webex CC VA Client Application) and Virtual Agent (Server Application).
 The request is sent without any audio data.
-4. `EventType: CALL_START` can be used by the connector to start the session with its AI Service and return a response back to the Client using `StreamingAnalyzeContentResponse`.
+4. `EventType: SESSION_START` can be used by the connector to start the session with its AI Service and return a response back to the Client using `ViceVAResponse`.
 It could contain response payloads, prompts, NLU data, and input mode for handling the next interactions from the Caller.
 Prompts contain the audio which needs to be played to the Caller.
 It can return one or multiple prompts in a response.
 Prompts are played one after another at the client side in the sequence of receiving.

    <img src="./src/main/resources/images/VADialogConnectorSimulatorStep1.jpg" alt="Description" style="box-shadow: 5px 4px 8px rgba(0, 0, 0, 0.1); border: 1px solid #ccc; border-radius: 4px;">